 What are the Big Five personality traits?

 In today's personality psychology, the Big Five personality traits are one of the most well-known models to describe human character.
 Originally, the theory behind the Big Five, also called the Five Factor or OCEAN model, goes, back to about the 1930s.
 Until then, personality models were limited to assigning people to certain "types".
-The Big Five personality traits, on the other hand, describe five basic character traits that every person has - but which are pronounced differently in each of us.
+The Big Five personality traits, on the other hand, describe five basic character traits that every person has - but that are pronounced differently in each of us.
 Through a Personality Test thus results in an individual profile for each person.

 The Five Factors have had a long history of development.
 In the early 1930s, researchers collected all the terms that were related to human personality.
 With the help of factor analysis, these terms were further and further reduced and summarized, so that finally from more than 18000 words remained five basic characteristics.